Do kittens lose their teeth?

 For a kitten, losing its baby teeth and growing a new set of adult teeth over an impressively short period is just a normal part of growing up, and usually, you'll be able to simply let it get on with it.
 But if it seems your kitten is in a lot more pain than it should be, err on the side of caution and take it to the vet to be checked out.

 Keen to make the teething process as pain-free as possible for your little one?
-These DIY kitten teething toys are cheap to make and will help to soothe sore gums.
+The best kitten teething toys will help you through.

 Jim is a writer, performer and cat-wrangler based in Bath, who last year adopted a pair of sibling rescue cats who turned out to be effectively feral, and has spent a lot of time since then trying to get them accustomed to people (some success) and each other (ongoing project).